DIY Homemade Vanilla Extract takes just two simple ingredients to make. Great to use or to gift.

 BOTTLES.
 Bottles come in all shapes and sizes.
 Go ahead and find the ones that you like.
 I picked these Italian square glass bottles with clamp stoppers at World Market for $5.99 each (ehem World Market doesn’t have a clue who I am although they would probably recognize my debit card number, just saying.)
 I like these bottles because once they are sealed, they are airtight and you don’t have to worry about spills.

 BEANS.
 Vanilla beans should 1. smell like vanilla and 2.
 Be plump and supple.
 Take a hard pass on any shriveled up beans.
-Vanilla beans can be pricey but I’ve found an awesome deal on AMAZON for Olive Nation Madagascar vanilla beans.
+Vanilla beans can be pricey but I’ve found an awesome deal on AMAZON for vanilla beans (see the bottom of post for shopping links).
 They also happen to be a PRIME purchase which means they’ll be delivered to your door within days.
-I am admittedly a Prime snob and am incredibly spoiled by their quick deliveries and all the movies I have access to on my kinde.
+I am admittedly a Prime snob and am incredibly spoiled by their quick deliveries and all the movies I have access to on my kindle.

 BOOZE.
 You can use Bourbon or Vodka.
 For these I used Makers Mark and Smirnoff Triple Distilled Vodka.
+I also like Tito’s Vodka.
 It’s what we had handy in the house.

 The longer you let your vanilla steep, sit a spell, mix and mingle (whichever phrase you like best) the better it will be.
 Because I know you’re going to open it to smell it just know that the first week or so it will have a strong alcohol smell to it as it ages it the vanilla will marry with the alcohol and smell like, you guessed it, vanilla.